 - In May 2021 PayPal allowed its US customers to pay for products and services using their crypto accounts.

 - Multiple decentralized finance or defi platforms and projects are rapidly developing.
-221 out of 237 existing DeFi projects are built on Ethereum ecosystem.
+221 out of 237 existing DeFi projects (as of 2021-22) were built on Ethereum ecosystem.
 Binance blockchain currently supports several dozens of DeFi apps.
 The most well-known examples include UniSwap, AAVE (Ethereum), Pancakeswap, Venus (Binance), and many more.

 - Many large companies started accepting cryptocurrency as payment method in one format or another.
 Besides PayPal and Visa, they include Starbucks, Expedia, and several major airlines.

 - Several new currencies, pegged to conventional currency rates, have emerged in recent years.
 These include USDC, USDT, BUSD, and others.
-Thanks to the peg, stablecoins are immune to sharp rate fluctuations.
+As we’ve already noted, thanks to the peg, stablecoins are immune to sharp rate fluctuations.
 That is why they are a beneficial low-risk asset, compared to other cryptocurrencies.
 Also, stablecoin investments generally allow you to earn relatively high annual yield compared to conventional savings accounts.

 That is why, development of cryptocurrency gateway solutions is a top priority for modern payment companies